Cork Athletic Union League: Inaugural season

 The Cork Athletic Union Football League, originally known as the Cork City and County Athletic Union Junior League, was founded in 1947.
 Its founding members included two future members of the League of Ireland, Cobh Ramblers and Albert Rovers and the inaugural champions, Mortonville.
 The other eleven original members were Maymount Rovers, Prospect Rovers, Grattan, Ballinllough, Clapton Celtic, Green Rovers, Blackrock, Mountview, Marine Services, Cork Spinning and Ladyswell Brewery.

 Munster Senior League

 In addition to Cobh Ramblers, Cork Hibernians and Albert Rovers joining the League of Ireland, a number of current Munster Senior League clubs were also originally members of the Cork AUL before switching from junior to intermediate football.
 Five of the Cork AUL's most successful clubs – Temple United, Kinsale, St. Mary's, Wembley and Castleview – all subsequently joined the MSL.
 Other clubs to switch from the Cork AUL to the MSL include Avondale United, Mallow United, Tramore Athletic, College Corinthians, Ringmahon Rangers, Everton and Rockmount.

+League Pyramid

+The Management Committee decides the number of divisions and number of teams in each division.
+No club may have two teams in any one division of the league.
+A system of promotion and relegation applies in all divisions and is decided by the Management Committee before the start of each season.
+The below format has been agreed for the 2024/25 season.